 From a linguistic point of view, a dead language is no longer the native language of any speech community.
 Although it is still used in specific contexts, you won’t find it learned or spoken in ordinary, everyday communications.

-Among the most famous dead languages, for example, are Latin and Ancient Greek.
-Latin is still used as the official language of the Vatican City, and both Latin and Ancient Greek are available to students in classes around the world, but neither has any native speakers alive today.
+Among the most famous dead languages, for example, we have Latin.
+This tongue is still used as the official language of the Vatican City and is pored over by students in classes around the world, but it doesn’t have any native speakers alive today.
 Other dead languages, such as Sanskrit and Coptic, are found exclusively in religious contexts.

 You might ask, what’s the difference between a dead language and an extinct language?
 An extinct language no longer has any living speakers at all.